Stektpotet/imt2531-exam/README.md

 - Model files     (e.g. cube.yml       - custom format)
 - Scene files     (e.g. playground.yml - custom format)

-We are focusing on beiing as generic as possible when supporting these files, to empower the user.
-We are trying to make it possible for non-programmers to enjoy the 3D-viewer, although the text-only input system might scare some people awy.
+We are focusing on being as generic as possible when supporting these files, to empower the user.
+We are trying to make it possible for non-programmers to enjoy the 3D-viewer, although the text-only input system might scare some people away.

 Our target user is an educator or a student who wants to learn about 3D graphics datastructures.

 To make our custom Model format usable, we want to write an exporter for Blender